-Could ‘Days Of Our Lives Be Canceled’?
-Rumors Fly Megyn Kelly’s New Talk Show Is Taking Over The Time Slot
+Could ‘Days Of Our Lives’ Be Canceled?
+Rumors Fly That Megyn Kelly’s New Talk Show Is Taking Over The Time Slot

 — People Magazine (@people) January 6, 2017

 Nancy Lee Grahn is the star of General Hospital, but she even went to Twitter to share her thoughts on Days of Our Lives possibly being canceled.
-She said, “.

-#meghankelly may cancel #DOOl after 52 yrs?
+“#meghankelly may cancel #DOOl after 52 yrs?
 As if we needed another reason to not enjoy her.”

 An insider shared that nothing is confirmed at this time about what Megyn Kelly will be doing.

-The source said, “Nobody knows when Megyn start.
+“Nobody knows when Megyn start.
 She is still under contract at Fox until July, then she has a six-month non-compete [clause].
 Nobody knows what she is going to be doing.
 There is so much that has to still be arranged.
 It’s definitely not like she’s starting on the Today show Monday morning!”

 It will be interesting to see how it all plays out over the next year or so.
 There are always rumors about soap operas being canceled.
-If Days of Our Lives does end up canceled, you know that the fans for this show are going to rally behind it and see if there is anything that they can do to get it picked up another network or on somewhere like Netflix or Hulu.
+If Days of Our Lives does end up canceled, fans of the show are going to rally behind it and see if there is anything that they can do to get it picked up another network or move to Netflix or Hulu.
 You never know what will end up happening with Days of Our Lives.

 Are you shocked by the rumors that Days of Our Lives could be getting canceled?
 Are you going to miss this show if they end it?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of Days of Our Lives on weekdays on NBC.
+Sound off in the comments section below on your thoughts, and don’t miss new episodes of Days of Our Lives, weekdays on NBC.
 For now, the show is good through 2017 so you will be able to enjoy it for a while regardless of what the final decision is about Days of Our Lives.

 [Featured Image By Kevin Winter/Getty Images for The Hollywood Reporter]